SkawMaster/rol-api/CONTRIBUTING.md

 1. Mention associated issue(s) at the end of the commit comment, prefixed with "Issue: " as above.
 1. In the body of the commit message, explain how things worked before this commit, what has changed, and how things work now.

+## Run the Final Checklist

+### Run all tests prior to submission

+See the [building from source]() section of the `README` for instructions.
+Make sure that all tests pass prior to submitting your pull request.

+### Submit your pull request

+Subject line:

+Follow the same conventions for pull request subject lines as mentioned above for commit message subject lines.

+In the body:

+1. Explain your use case.
+What led you to submit this change?
+Why were existing mechanisms in the framework insufficient?
+Make a case that this is a general-purpose problem and that yours is a general-purpose solution, etc.
+1. Add any additional information and ask questions; start a conversation or continue one from github issues.
+1. Mention the issue ID.

+Note that for pull requests containing a single commit, GitHub will default the subject line and body of the pull request to match the subject line and body of the commit message.
+This is fine, but please also include the items above in the body of the request.

+### Mention your pull request on the associated issue

+Add a comment to the associated issue(s) linking to your new pull request.

+### Expect discussion and rework

+The team takes a very conservative approach to accepting contributions to the framework.
+This is to keep code quality and stability as high as possible, and to keep complexity at a minimum.
+Your changes, if accepted, may be heavily modified prior to merging.
+You will retain "Author:" attribution for your Git commits granted that the bulk of your changes remain intact.
+You may be asked to rework the submission for style (as explained above) and/or substance.
+Again, we strongly recommend discussing any serious submissions with the Spring Framework team prior to engaging in serious development work.

+Note that you can always force push (`git push -f`) reworked / rebased commits against the branch used to submit your pull request.
+In other words, you do not need to issue a new pull request when asked to make changes.

 ## Attribution

 This file is an adaptation of the [CONTRIBUTING](https://github.com/spring-projects/spring-framework/blob/master/CONTRIBUTING.md) file of Spring Framework.